-Within 9 months following the date of issuance of this Directive, each State and Tribe must remove from the Inventory all unfunded AML Priority 1 and 2 Problem Type features that are solely included based upon the General Welfare provisions that were eliminated from SMCRA by the 2006 amendments.
+Each State and Tribe removed from the Inventory all unfunded AML Priority 1 and 2 Problem Type features that are solely included based upon the General Welfare provisions that were eliminated from SMCRA by the 2006 amendments.

-If upon subsequent review, the State or Tribe determines that a previous General Welfare problem constitutes a Priority 1, 2, or 3 problem based upon criteria contained in this Directive, the problem may be re-entered into the e-AMLIS along with the applicable cost and Priority documentation information.
-States and Tribes are not required to remove a General Welfare problem from e-AMLIS as long any revisions to Problem Type, priority, supporting documentation, and any OSM approval are completed prior to 9 months following the date of issuance of this Directive.
+If upon subsequent review, the State or Tribe determines that a previous General Welfare problem constitutes a Priority 1, 2, or 3 problem based upon criteria contained in this Directive, the problem may be re-entered into the eAMLIS along with the applicable cost and Priority documentation information.

-OSM approval for the above revisions is only required where a Priority 1 or 2 General Welfare problem is being retained as a Priority 1 or 2 health and safety problem.
-OSM and the State/Tribe should coordinate to expeditiously complete any required reviews.
+OSMRE approval for the above revisions is only required where a Priority 1 or 2 General Welfare problem is being retained as a Priority 1 or 2 health and safety problem.
+OSMRE and the State/Tribe should coordinate to expeditiously complete any required reviews.

 Example: In 1999, a State qualified 10 miles of mine drainage affected stream as a Priority 2 problem based upon the adverse economic effect to the general welfare of a community.
 A review of the problem determined that the stream miles may be retained on the Inventory as a Priority 3 environmental problem.
-The State would revise e-AMLIS to reflect the Priority 3 designation and upload any revised cost estimates.
-No OSM review is required.
+The State would revise eAMLIS to reflect the Priority 3 designation and upload any revised cost estimates.
+No OSMRE review is required.